Nettakrim/Souper-Secret-Settings/ResourcepackGuide/AddingShaders.md

 A rendering pass requires something to render to or from, so in the "targets" list we put the names of all our frame buffers - which can be thought of as images we can write to and read from.

-Generally minecraft's shaders follow the standard where if theres only one target its called "swap", otherwise they are named "0", "1", "2" etc, or rarely named based on their purpose, but their names can be anything!
+Generally minecraft's shaders follow the standard where if there's only one target its called "swap", otherwise they are named "0", "1", "2" etc., or rarely named based on their purpose, but their names can be anything!

 ## Passes